About IE Lab

 - Multiscale phenomena: We develop tools and utilities to enable multiscale simulations to connect materials behavior at the atomistic scale to the device performance and macroscopic phenomena at the system level.

-- Literature & data mining: We automate extraction of insights from vast amounts of scientific data, accelerating the design of catalysts for industrial reactions.
+- Literature & data mining: We automate extraction of insights from vast amounts of scientific data, accelerating the design of efficient materials for electrochemical energy devices.

 Recent news & highlights